1933 – 1970s

 Daily conveniences, green escapes, and city connectivity — all within a short walk or drive from Dunearn Road.

-*Walking time per preliminary developer materials; actual time varies by route and unit block.
+Walking times are indicative; actual time varies by route and unit block.

 Architecture

-Potentially the tallest residential development between Yarwood Avenue and Stevens Road, Dunearn House offers north- and south-facing vistas across Good Class Bungalow enclaves and the Bukit Timah greenery belt.
+Potentially the tallest residential development between Yarwood Avenue and Stevens Road, Dunearn House offers elevated vistas across Good Class Bungalow enclaves and the Bukit Timah greenery belt.
 Architecture by Ong & Ong — the firm behind Jadescape and Sloane Residences.
-Any view imagery is indicative only; actual views depend on stack, floor, and future surroundings.
+Any imagery is indicative only; actual views depend on stack, floor, and future surroundings.

 Final facility line-up and artist's impressions will be confirmed at showflat preview.